 The LKA system does not continuously steer the vehicle.
-If LKA does not detect active driver steering, an alert and chime may be provided.
+If LKA does not detect active driver steering, an alert, chime, or DIC message may be provided.
 Move the steering wheel to dismiss.

 When the System Does Not Seem to Work Properly